wix-incubator/corvid-external-db-firestore-adapter/README.md

 Follow instructions on the Google Cloud Run [quickstart guide](https://cloud.google.com/run/docs/quickstarts/prebuilt-deploy).
 In the form of creating service,

-1. Use gcr.io/corvid-api/firestore-connector-node as a container image.
+1. Use <gcr.io/corvid-api/firestore-connector-node> as a container image.
 2. Select Cloud Run (fully managed) as your development platform.
-3. Select the region where you want your service located.
+3. Select **us-east1** region.
-4. Select Allow unauthenticated invocations to be able to access the connector from Corvid
+4. Select **Allow unauthenticated invocations** to be able to access the connector from Corvid
-5. Click Create to deploy the image to Cloud Run and wait for the deployment to finish.
+5. Click *Create* to deploy the image to Cloud Run and wait for the deployment to finish.

 Click the displayed URL link to test the deployed connector.
-In the browser you should see {"message":"Missing request context"}.
-This means that connector is running.
+In the browser you should see
+> {"message":"Missing request context"}

+**This means that connector is running!** Copy the service URL, **this is the URL for connecting Firestore to Corvid site**

 ## Deployment to Google Cloud Run using gcloud CLI